 When laden ships set sail for France many young men stayed behind in Brazil to share skills, learn the language and customs of their new friends.
-These Norman interpreters ‘truchements’ made every effort to integrate joining hunting parties, fighting tribal battles, falling in love and marrying local girls.
+These Norman interpreters ‘truchements’ made every effort to integrate joining hunting parties; fighting tribal battles, falling in love and marrying local girls.
 Rumour has it some also indulged in a little light cannibalism.
 It was only polite.

 The Normans also developed a custom of bringing Brazilian friends to France to learn about French life.
 A special property, 17 Rue Malpalui in Rouen, was kept for these honoured guests.
-This was a major establishment and although it was demolished in 1837 we know the building was highly decorated as some intricately carved panels were saved.
-These panels, much like the house in Saint-Valery-en-Caux, include scenes of Brazilians cutting and carrying wood.
+This was a large establishment and although it was demolished in 1837 we know the building was highly decorated as some intricately carved panels were saved.
+These panels, much like the house in Saint-Valery-en-Caux, included scenes of Brazilians cutting and carrying wood.

 Beards and bonds

 The Brazilians soon distinguish between the French and Portuguese by their colouring, calling the French (along with any northern European sailors) ‘blond beards’ and the Portuguese ‘black beards’.
 There are records of Portuguese taken prisoner by French allies claiming to be French with varying amounts of success, to avoid being eaten by their captors.